SanadhiCB008124/crm1/README.md

 ## Introduction

 In the dynamic world of ecommerce, building and sustaining strong customer relationships is crucial for long-term success.
-Enter "POINT," our sophisticated Customer Relationship Management (CRM) system designed specifically for our premium shoe-selling ecommerce platform.
+Enter our sophisticated Customer Relationship Management (CRM) system designed specifically for our premium shoe-selling ecommerce platform "POINT" .

 ## Features